Nearata/OptifineCapes/README.md

 > Optifine Capes let you see Optifine donators cape without the needs to install Optifine

-## Currently Supported Versions
+## Supported Minecraft Versions

-The latest release and the previous major release
+Latest release and the previous major release

 ## Available on